NikosAvg/DoiToBib/README.md

 # doi2bib
-A script to extract bibliography reference from a doi or a pdf file
+A script to add formated bibliography references to your bibliography  from a doi or a pdf file

 # Requirements